How To Change Your Visa to a Student Visa to Stay in Japan

-If you are currently studying at a language school in Japan and want to either continue your studies or you want to start working full time, you will need to change the status of your visa.
+If you are currently studying at a language school in Japan and want to either continue your studies or start working full time, you will need to change the status of your visa.

 Changing from a language school student visa to a different student visa

 If you’re planning to continue study in Japan, then you will have to change your student visa.
 Despite being the same student visa in name, there are actually different classes of visas, each with their own restrictions, with university being the “strongest.”